Plastic Surgery

 How is eyelid surgery performed?

-Our Consultant Ophthalmologist will determine the amount of skin and fat to be removed from the eye.
+Your Consultant will determine the amount of skin and fat to be removed from the eye.
 Upper incision lines are marked along natural skin creases.
 Incision lines generally extend into the “crow’s feet” or “smile lines” at the outer edge of the eye, so that once healed, the incision lines appear less visible.
 The excess skin and fat are removed, and the incisions are sutured closed to help healing.
 The procedure is performed with local or general anaesthesia depending on individual preference and health factors.

 Eyelid Surgery under local anesthetic is carried out at the Kingsbridge Cosmetic Clinic in Holywood, Co.Down.
 Eyelid Surgery which requires general anesthetic is carried out at Kingsbridge Private Hospital.